absrp/PFDHA_strikeslip/README.md

 <!-- ROADMAP -->
-## Creating hazard curves
 ### Running the general end-user model

 - [ ] In the "General end-user model - Python" directory
-    - [ ] Run the "PFDHA_secondary_fracturing.ipynb" Jupiter Notebook
+    - [ ] Run the "PFDHA_secondary_ruptures.ipynb" Jupyter Notebook
-    - [ ] Input your desired value for Do (in meters) when the dynamic prompt comes up
+    - [ ] Input your desired value for S_0 (in meters) and Mw when the dynamic prompt comes up
-    - [ ] The script exports two pdf files: the hazard curve and the uncertainty distribution for each parameter in the  model
+    - [ ] The script exports a pdf file with the hazard curve and the uncertainty distribution for each parameter in the  model

-### Running the complete analysis in Rodriguez Padilla and Oskin (202N)
-The equation numbers correspond to those in the manuscript.

-- [ ] In the "All scripts analysis (Matlab + Python)" directory:
-    - [ ] To generate the fracture density decays (second term of eq.10)
-    	- [ ] Run the "fracture_density_decay.m" script
-    	- [ ] The script exports a text file with the fracture density at each x position with distance away from the fault
-    	- [ ] Run the "MCMC_density_decay_Poisson.ipynb" script
-    	- [ ] The script outputs the best-fit and posterior distribution of the fit of equation 8 to the fracture density decay as well as the Markov chain
-    - [ ] To estimate the scaling ratio of fracture length and displacement for each event in CA from the FDHI database, including the four events in our study:
-    	- [ ] Run the "max_slip_length_scaling_CA.m" script
-    - [ ] To estimate P(D>Do) for the EMC, Landers, Hector Mine, and Ridgecrest data:
-    	- [ ] Run the "generate_hazard_curve.m" script
-    	- [ ] This script outputs figures 2 and 4 in the manuscript
-    - [ ] To generate uncertainties for the hazard curve for each event
-	- [ ] Run the "generate_hazard_curve.m"
-	- [ ] This script outputs figures A2-A5 in the appendix

 <!-- CONTACT -->
 ## Contact